aksommerville/gp1/README.md

 - - [ ] Spawn project
 - [ ] Documentation
 - [x] Let imAG be empty, as a declaration of an intermediate framebuffer.
 No API for creating framebuffers live.
+- [ ] Add a "don't use implicitly" flag for nullrender (add to all driver types)
+- [ ] gl2: non-square tiles